ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

 many primates perform altruistic acts (most notably humans with empathy)

 --------------------------
-often look at chimps because of their closeness to us to understand early hominin life. does this mean that from our common ancestor, chimps have had less in-between species? how do you know if that trait is unique to chimps or shared? so, if right-hemisphere is dominant in someone, they will be left-handeded? what about ambi-dextrous? is nasal index narrow to broad?
+often look at chimps because of their closeness to us to understand early hominin life. does this mean that from our common ancestor, chimps have had less in-between species? how do you know if that trait is unique to chimps or shared? so, if right-hemisphere is dominant in someone, they will be left-handeded? what about ambi-dextrous? is nasal index narrow to broad? questions about limb size variations in lab 3